 China and Hong Kong are two of the leading wine markets in Asia.
 Imports continue to grow year by year, fueled by the consumers surging demand for high-quality vintages.
 These drinkers are backed by their rising disposable incomes, allowing them to purchase pricier, premium wines from all over the world.
 No wonder, China and Hong Kong’s robust economies and favorable market conditions draw in many foreign companies.

 Valued at US$15.24 billion, China’s wine market is one of the biggest in the world.
 The 48 million wine lovers in the region consume billions of liters of wine annually.
 Overall consumption is expected to reach US$23 billion or around 192 million in the next five years, while per capita consumption is currently at 1.34 liters.

 In the first quarter of 2018, China’s wine imports totaled 200 million liters (about US$792 million worth).
 Year-on-year growth is at 32.34% in volume and 35.84% in value.
 Consumers’ perception of imported vintages is at an all-time high, based on the rocketing sales in both off-trade and on-trade channels, as well as in online platforms.

 Meanwhile, Hong Kong’s wine market may be small, but it is dynamic and mature.
 Valued at US$34 million by the end of 2019, its compound annual growth rate is 10.3% by value and 4.9 % by volume.
 In 2018, the region imported around 60.9 million liters (around US$194 million worth) of wine from all origins, most of which were red wine.
 Wine per capita is at 4.9 liters.

 Hong Kong is a high-value market for imported wines, with an average price per unit of US$13.75.
-Sales of vintages from different price spectrum reached HK$14.45 billion (US$1.8 million) from on-trade sales alone.
+Sales of vintages from different price spectrum reached HK$14.45 billion (US$1.8 billion) from on-trade sales alone.
 Premium and above segments continue to expand, while those in the lower end (US$12 per bottle) are thriving.

 In China and Hong Kong, red wine is the most consumed.
 Cabernet Sauvignon, Merlot, and Shiraz are the most popular grape varietals.
 There is, however, an increasing appreciation of white wine in both markets.
 Sparkling wine and champagne also have developing fanbases, especially among the female population.